17.10.2020

 Cold pickled mushrooms

-Tip: if the juice released from the mushrooms does not completely cover them, increase the weight of the oppression or add saline: 20 grams of salt per 1 liter of water.
-Volnushki and white milk mushrooms are considered ready in a month and a half, mushrooms in two weeks, valui in two months.
+Advice: if the juice released from the mushrooms does not completely cover them, increase the weight of the oppression or add a saline solution: 20 grams of salt per 1 liter of water.
+White mushrooms and milk mushrooms are considered ready after a month and a half, saffron milk caps after two weeks, and valui after two months.
 This is after the last bookmark.
-You need to store mushroom pickles in a cellar or refrigerator.
+Mushroom pickles should be stored in a cellar or refrigerator.

-How to salt milk mushrooms in Altai
+How to salt milk mushrooms in Altai style

-hot pickled mushrooms
+Hot pickled mushrooms

-1. 15 minutes. - boletus, white mushroom, flywheel, boletus, butterdish.
+1. 15 minutes. – boletus, porcini mushroom, moss mushroom, boletus, butterdish.

-2. 10–15 min. - volnushka, russula, as well as champignons.
+2. 10–15 min. – volushka, russula, and champignons.

 3. 10 min. – load and load.

-4. 30 min - mushrooms.
+4. 30 min – honey mushrooms.

 5. 35 min. – valui.